1.1 Prioritize upgrades of Sarasota County Government’s wastewater treatment plants to advanced wastewater treatment

 Treatment Capacity

-Six major and 22 minor WWTFs currently operate within the Sarasota County region (Figure 1.1.1 and Table 1.1.1).
-A new WWTF was recently permitted within the City of North Port’s West Villages.
-Total permitted capacity for these facilities is 49 million gallons per day (mgd) for the major WWTFs and .674 mgd for the minor WWTFs.
-In 2018, treated wastewater from the six major WWTFs averaged 26 mgd or 53% of total treatment capacity.
+The Sarasota County region is served by six major and 22 minor WWTFs (Figure 1.1.1, Table 1.1.1).
+A new facility has been permitted in the City of North Port’s West Villages.
+As of 2018, permitted capacity totaled 49 million gallons per day (mgd) for major WWTFs and 0.674 mgd for minor ones.
+Actual treated volume from the six major WWTFs averaged 26 mgd—just 53% of total capacity.

 Figure 1.1.1.
 Wastewater treatment facility locations in the watersheds of Sarasota County.
 Source: Sarasota County Government GIS